dimitrisfassois/Sentiment-Analysis/README.md

 The classifier is trained on the first 800 files (cv0 to cv7) and is evaluated on the held-out test data: the 200 files beginning with cv8 and cv9.

+The classifier is first trained only only 100 reviews, then 300, then 500 and finally 800 files.
+The purpose of this is to show how the starts with poor precision but improves over the bigger datasets.